Artificial intelligence writing, more commonly called AI writing, is everywhere on the Internet.

 But the technology is not so new.

-I recall reading about a programmer who created 800,000 books and started selling them on Amazon, and that was way back in 2012.
+I recall reading about a programmer who created 800,000 books and started selling them on Amazon, which was way back in 2012.
 By chance, I found the original article.

 I have to agree with John Muller about AI writing.
 Automated writing is spam.